inspect-nft/demo-spring/README.md

 * As a librarian he should be able to search functionality by book title, author, or ISBN
 * Please note the `title` and `author`name can be match partially

-Your task is to complete the given project so that it passes all the test cases when running the provided unit tests.
+Your task is to complete the given project.
+More over you could write unit tests.
 The project by default supports the use of the H2 database.
 The library does not require no fancy UI.
 In fact, you could test API functionality by using `Postman` or `CURL` or `unit tests` or any other `http request sender`.
 ## Commands